albertlauncher/documentation/src/_docs/extending/external.md

 ---
 layout: docs
-title: External extension
+title: Extending Albert with executables
-permalink: /docs/extensions/external/
+permalink: /docs/extending/external/
 ---

 ***Note: This scripting extension is deprecated as of v0.14.0.
 Use the python extension instead***

 Albert can be extended using regular executables.
 They are used like plugins, however the executables are separate processes which have separate address spaces.
 Therefore these executables are called _external plugins_.
 This documentation refers to the extension shipped with v0.13.